View your shopping cart.

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

 ORESTEIA TR.
-FAGLES
+TAPLIN NCE

 ORESTEIA TR.
-FAGLES
+TAPLIN NCE

 By: Aeschylus